khwerhahn/MindMatrix/README.md

 ### Development Prerequisites

 - Node.js v16 or higher
-- Yarn package manager
+- Yarn
 - A Supabase (PostgreSQL) database with the vector extension enabled
-- Familiarity with TypeScript and the Obsidian Plugin API
+- Familiarity with the Obsidian Plugin API

 ### Project Structure